 So can you cause your wife to sin?
 Can she cause you to sin?
-At the very least we can entice others to sin, and Jesus makes it clear that doing so is a very bad thing, with serious consequences.
+At the very least we can entice others to sin, and Jesus makes it clear doing so is a very bad thing with serious consequences.

 There are two things you can do with this information.
-One is good for your marriage and your walk with the Lord, the other is not.
+One is good for your marriage and your walk with the Lord, the other isn’t.

 - “Ah ha!
 My affair/porn use/neglect/anger/whatever is all her fault!
-If it were not for her I would never have done that.
+If it were not for her I would never have done it.
 I’ll just sit back and wait for God to zap her!”

-- “Lord, show me where I am pushing my wife towards sin.
-Help me to do better, and help me how to repent and undo any damage I have caused.”
+- “Lord, show me where I’m pushing my wife towards sin.
+Help me to do better, and help me know how to repent and undo any damage I’ve caused.”

 A huge thanks to all who used our shopping links for on-line shopping last month – we had out best month ever for affiliate income.
 Yes, it really does add up, and it is an easy, no-cost way for you to support us.
 Full list here, a few examples below.